zew/go-questionnaire/README.md

 * `override_closure=true` - ignore questionnaire deadline and closure by user

 * `redirected_console_log` - shows a javascript console output

-* `save_complete_questionnaire` - saving not only the answers but the full scaffold to file

 ## Deploy to appengine